 Your first step is to contact the individual program that you are interested in joining to determine if they will accept you and to confirm the dates of the visiting residency.

-- An updated copy of your CV
+- An up-to-date copy of your Curriculum Vitae (including your current training program)

-- A copy of your ECFMG certificate (only applicable if you are a foreign medical graduate)
+- A copy of your ECFMG Certificate (only applicable if you are a foreign medical graduate)

 Please note that UNC Hospitals requires all visiting residents to be fully trained in relevant EPIC@UNC systems before they can begin clinical work.
 Questions about the exact training requirements should be directed to the Program Coordinator for the program you will be visiting.